Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 • White

-Solid colors are the way to go for tops because these colors don’t clash with green aprons; they actually bring out this famous Starbucks color.
+Solid colors are the way to go for tops because they don’t clash with green aprons; instead, they actually bring out the famous Starbucks color.

-Wild patterns and graphics are a no-go for clothing.
+Wild patterns and graphics are generally not suitable for clothing.

 Hairstyles